Updated: Jun 1, 2026

 Is the New York CityPASS Worth It for 7 Days?

-The New York CityPASS costs ~$157 (incl. processing fee; price increase expected 28 Feb 2026) and gives access to 5 attractions: Empire State Building + American Museum of Natural History (fixed), plus choose 3 of: Top of the Rock, Guggenheim, 9/11 Museum, Intrepid, Ferry Access to Statue of Liberty & Ellis Island, Circle Line, Edge, MoMA.
+The New York CityPASS costs ~$167 (incl. processing fee; price changes possible—check official site) and gives access to 5 attractions: Empire State Building + American Museum of Natural History (fixed), plus choose 3 of: Top of the Rock, Guggenheim, 9/11 Museum, Intrepid, Ferry Access to Statue of Liberty & Ellis Island, Circle Line cruise.
+MoMA and Edge are not on CityPASS—buy separately if you want them.
 Note: Statue option is general ferry admission (no pedestal/crown).

 With 7 days you can comfortably fit all 5 CityPASS attractions.
-Use Days 1 and 5 for AMNH, Day 2 for Statue and 9/11, Day 4 for Top of the Rock, Day 7 for Empire State.
+Use Day 3 for the Statue ferry and 9/11 Museum, Day 5 for Top of the Rock, Day 7 (optional) for Empire State, and slot AMNH on a free afternoon (e.g. after Day 2 uptown or Day 6 if you skip jazz).
+MoMA is not on CityPASS—buy separately if you want it.
 The pass provides skip-the-line at Empire State and Top of the Rock.
-Note: The Met is not included — buy Met tickets separately (~$30 adult).
+Note: The Met is not included — buy Met tickets separately (about $30 adult).

 Verdict: